-Dolores Clark, a great grandmother who lives in Dade City FL recently sent me a grain free version of this traditional favorite.
+Dolores Clark, a great grandmother who lives in Dade City Florida recently sent me a Paleo angel food cake recipe, a grain free version of this traditional favorite.
 Her grandkids have tested it and given it the thumbs up!

 Dolores loves to cook and tackle any food challenge.
 Though relatively new to healthy eating, she is making rapid strides and is a great example to her family as she learns the new skills of Traditional Cooking later in life!

-* This recipe is a great way to use up all those pastured egg whites leftover from putting egg yolks in homemade ice cream or breakfast smoothies!
+This Paleo angel food cake recipe is a great way to use up all those pastured raw egg whites leftover from putting egg yolks in homemade ice cream, creme brulee, homemade pudding or breakfast smoothies!

 Run coconut or palm sugar through the food processor to achieve a fine texture.
 Mix coconut flour, arrowroot powder, and 3/4 cups coconut or palm sugar in a bowl with a wire whip and set aside.

-NOTE: This cake has a lovely caramel flavor and is moister than regular angel food cake but with similar texture.
+NOTE: This Paleo angel food cake has a lovely caramel flavor and is moister than regular angel food cake but with similar texture.
 It also doesn’t rise quite as high as regular angel food cake.